-ACF's Office of Refugee Resettlement in the U.S. Department of Health and Human Services operates shelters throughout the United States for children who enter the country without their parent.
+ACF's Office of Refugee Resettlement (ORR) in the U.S. Department of Health and Human Services operates shelters throughout the United States for children referred to ORR who enter the country without their parent.
 These shelters are consistently quiet and good neighbors in the communities where they are located.

 Below are some of the questions that community members and media have frequently asked.

-Q: How do ORR shelters affect our community?
+Q: How do ORR permanent shelters affect our community?

 A: The impact on the local community is minimal.
-Shelters are operated by non-profit organizations, generally as group homes.
-Most shelters care for fewer than 50 unaccompanied children.
+Shelters are operated by non-profit organizations.
+About half of our shelters care for fewer than 50 unaccompanied children.
 These shelters are consistently quiet and good neighbors in the communities where they are located.

 ORR pays for and provides all services for the children while they are in care at a shelter.
 This includes providing food, clothing, education, medical screening, and any needed medical care to the children.
 Children spend fewer than 35 days on average at the shelters and do not integrate into the local community.
 They remain under staff supervision at all times.